porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/action/button/button.design.md

 # Button

-A Button enables the user to execute an action or change the state of an application within the page.
+A Button enables the user to execute an action or to change the state of an application within the page.
 For an optimal user guidance and dedicated pursuit of business or sales goals, different types of buttons (primary, secondary, tertiary) can be used.

 ---